University of Illinois Urbana-Champaign: Residence halls

-University housing for undergraduates is provided through 24 residence halls in both Urbana and Champaign.
+The university provides housing for undergraduates through 24 residence halls in Urbana and Champaign.
 Incoming freshmen are required to live in student housing (campus or certified) their first year on campus.
-Graduate housing is usually offered through two graduate residence halls, restricted to students who are sophomores or above, and through three university-owned apartment complexes.
+The university also maintains two graduate residence halls, which are restricted to students who are sophomores or above, and three university-owned apartment complexes.
 Some undergraduates choose to move into apartments or the Greek houses after their first year.
 There are a number of private dormitories around campus, as well as 15 private, certified residences that partner with the university to offer a variety of different housing options, including ones that are cooperatives, single-gender or religiously affiliated.
 The university is known for being one of the first universities to provide accommodations for students with disabilities.
 In 2015, the University of Illinois announced that they would be naming its newest residence hall after Carlos Montezuma also known as Wassaja.
 Wassaja is the first Native American graduate and is believed to be one of the first Native Americans to receive a medical degree.

 Libraries and museums

 Among universities in North America, only the collections of Harvard are larger.
-Currently, the University of Illinois' 20+ departmental libraries and divisions hold more than 24 million items, including more than 12 million print volumes.
+Currently, the University of Illinois Urbana-Champaign's 20+ departmental libraries and divisions hold more than 24 million items, including more than 12 million print volumes.
 As of 2012, it had also the largest "browsable" university library in the United States, with 5 million volumes directly accessible in stacks in a single location.
-University of Illinois also has the largest public engineering library (Grainger Engineering Library) in the country.
+The university also has the largest public engineering library (Grainger Engineering Library) in the country.
 In addition to the main library building, which houses numerous subject-oriented libraries, the Isaac Funk Family Library on the South Quad serves the College of Agriculture, Consumer, and Environmental Sciences and the Grainger Engineering Library Information Center serves the College of Engineering on the John Bardeen Quad.

 Residence Hall Library System is one of three in the nation.
 The Residence Hall Libraries were created in 1948 to serve the educational, recreational, and cultural information needs of first- and second-year undergraduate students residing in the residence halls, and the living-learning communities within the residence halls.
 The collection also serves University Housing staff as well as the larger campus community.
 The Rare Book & Manuscript Library (RBML) is one of the Special collections units within the University Library.
 The RBML is one of the largest special collections repositories in the United States.

 The university has several museums, galleries, and archives which include Krannert Art Museum, Sousa Archives and Center for American Music and Spurlock Museum.
 Gallery and exhibit locations include Krannert Center for the Performing Arts and at the School of Art and Design.

-The Illinois Open Publishing Network (IOPN) is hosted and coordinated by the University of Illinois at Urbana-Champaign Library, offering publishing services to members of the University of Illinois at Urbana-Champaign community, to disseminate open access scholarly publications.
+The Illinois Open Publishing Network (IOPN) is hosted and coordinated by the University of Illinois Urbana-Champaign Library, offering publishing services to members of the University of Illinois Urbana-Champaign community, to disseminate open access scholarly publications.